davidlebourdais/ExtendedWPFMarkupExtensions/README.md

 ### ICollectionChangedBinding
 When used, offers binding notifications when a source collection is updated.
 Works as single Binding and MultiBinding.
 In the latter case, any update of a bound source Binding item will trigger the udpate.

 ActionsToNotify is a combinable NotifyCollectionChangedAction property value (set to all by default) that will be assesses to determined if the collection change can lead to the whole binding notification.

+Note: does not support PriorityBindings, and bindings in Setters and Triggers.